For more information about bringing a computer to campus, visit the Computer Guidelines.

 In addition to a public lecture, each PIR offers a series of one-on-one appointments with interested students.
 Students are encouraged to participate in externships as part of the exploration process.
 Through these opportunities students have the ability to shadow professionals in their fields of interest.
 These are available to students in the Geneva community as well as nationwide over winter, spring and summer breaks.

 As part of their liberal arts education, students are encouraged to explore careers through internship, volunteer, and externship experiences.
-Career Services oversees the Collaborative Internship Program, which offers students the opportunity to gain experience in a field of interest directly related to their academic studies.
+The Salisbury Center oversees the Collaborative Internship Program, which offers students the opportunity to gain experience in a field of interest directly related to their academic studies.
 These experiences give meaning to theories, concepts, and knowledge learned in the classroom while allowing students to think critically about their career field.
 Faculty and employers develop these credit-bearing internships to match academic needs with employer needs.
 These unique opportunities are currently being offered each semester in Geneva, N.Y. and the surrounding area.
 Students interested in a collaborative internship should visit Career Services for further details, applications, and project listings.

-The online resource Experience, which lists thousands of internships and entry-level positions appropriate for liberal arts graduates, is available to HWS students and graduates.
+The online resource GPS, which lists thousands of internships and entry-level positions appropriate for liberal arts graduates, is available to HWS students and graduates.
 Opportunities are available nationwide as well as globally.
 Staff also produce a weekly electronic newsletter that publicizes job and internship listings.

 Representatives from a variety of organizations and geographic areas are invited to campus to conduct interviews with interested students or to hold information sessions.
 Through the use of Web-based technology, employers who cannot come to campus can arrange a résumé collection for interested students.
 Employers receive the résumés electronically for their review, and then invite candidates for interviews at their places of business or via telephone.

 Hobart and William Smith Colleges offer endowed internship funds for which students can apply in order to supplement an unpaid summer internship and/or housing costs incurred while doing a summer internship.
-These awards include the Harry W. Bowman ’65 Award for Leadership and Civic Engagement, the Charles H. Salisbury Jr. ’63, P’94 Endowed Internship Fund, the John A. Ross ’66 Endowed Internship Fund, the L. Thomas Melly ’52 Endowed Internship Fund, The Parent Fund and the Ralph A. ’56 and Jane ’58 Pica Endowed Internship Fund.
+These awards include the Harry W. Bowman ’65 Award for Leadership and Civic Engagement, the Charles H. Salisbury Jr. ’63, P’94 Endowed Internship Fund, the John A. Ross ’66 Endowed Internship Fund, the L. Thomas Melly ’52 Endowed Internship Fund, The Parent Fund and the Ralph A. ’56, Jane ’58 Pica Endowed Internship Fund.
 Students are welcome to apply to more than one qualifying fund with the understanding that if selected, they will only receive an award from one endowed fund.

 In addition to the endowed internship funds, the Colleges also offer The Salisbury Summer International Internship Award for HWS students.
 This fund provides financial support of $20,000 for each of the three students interested in pursuing an international internship experience in a location of the student’s choice.
 By supplementing classroom education with internship experience, students gain a practical understanding of the demands and rewards of future careers.
 This award may provide a stipend for the internship, lodging, airfare, passport/visa expenses, meals, ground travel, traveler’s insurance, and/or other expenses related to an international internship opportunity.